Trial Code

 This clinical trial will be divided into two parts:

 Part A: In this part of the trial, different dose levels of the trial drug will be tested.
 In Part A there will be up to 48 participants.
 Each participant will receive a single dose of the trial drug.
-This part will involve a screening period, an in-house stay (during which you will receive the trial drug) and a follow-up period.
+This part will involve a screening period, a treatment period (during which you will receive the trial drug) and a follow-up period.

 If you are interested in taking part in Part A of this clinical trial: